apigee/api-platform-samples/learn-edge/fault-handling-1/README.md

 ### Run it
 1. `./invoke.sh`
-4. Compare the output to the `apikey-security` output.
+4. Compare the output to output from the previous lessons.

 ### Trace it